Glossary

 Most Economically Advantageous Tender (MEAT)

-The Most Economically Advantageous Tender (MEAT) is a method of assessment that can be used as the selection procedure, allowing the buyer to award the contract based on aspects of the tender other than just the price.
+The Most Economically Advantageous Tender (MEAT) is a method of assessment that buyers can use during the evaluation process to award the contract based on other aspects (such as the best quality) rather than just the best price.

 O